 I honestly can’t say whether the jewelry is any good, that’s something you’d need to try out for yourself.
 You should be doing that anyway.
 If you’re going to make money from any company, it’s important that you like the products yourself or at least understand them.
 If you don’t, it will be much more difficult to make sales.

 Is Magnabilities A Good Business Opportunity?

 From the products perspective, Magnabilities sounds like a winner.
 You have affordable items that are somewhat unusual and can be customized.
 You’re also promoting jewelry, which is incredibly popular and easy to sell.

 Of course, that’s only part of the story.

 To get started with Magnabilities, you need to buy a starter kit.
-This costs $99.
-The price may seem high but it is fairly common for this industry.
-The kit does also offer some products, along with marketing tools, so you’re getting value for the money you spend.
+This costs $50.
+The kit does offer some products, along with marketing tools, so you’re getting value for the money you spend.

 Of course, this is just the beginning.
 Magnabilities is an MLM and recruitment is a key component of their system.
 Distributors can earn up to 10% extra commission from the overrides of their team, along with up to 4% at the organizational level.